TOEFL: A clip about how effective brain training apps are at making you smarter.

-And why include MRI data in your study?
+And why include fMRI data in your study?
 Why look at people's brains?

 What was it you found ultimately?

 Ultimately, we found that the brain games had no effects on any of those three measures over and above practice with everyday video games.

 Which is a real bummer.
 I was really I was optimistic that I was going to be at like Hawking levels of brilliance by the end of using these games, but I guess it's not meant to be.
 At least this way.

 Thanks for having me on.